 It is difficult to overstate the importance of the GDPR.
 First, it is very wide-ranging, and impacts almost every organisation that is based in the EU, as well as every organisation that does business in the EU, even if based abroad.

 Second, the GDPR is extremely serious.
 For too long, EU legislators and DPAs have felt that organisations do not take their data protection responsibilities seriously enough, and so the GDPR dramatically increases the maximum penalties for non-compliance to the greater of €20 million, or four percent of worldwide turnover—numbers that are specifically designed to attract C-Suite attention.

 Third, the GDPR raises the bar for compliance significantly.
 It requires greater openness and transparency; it imposes tighter limits on the use of personal data; and it gives individuals more powerful rights to enforce against organisations.
 Satisfying these requirements will prove to be a serious challenge for many organisations.

-Enforcement of the GDPR is coming soon, and organisations need to be ready.
+Enforcement of the GDPR started on 25 May 2018, and organisations need to be compliant.

 Unlocking the EU General Data Protection Regulation:

 A practical handbook on the EU's new data protection law

 If you would like to request a hard copy of this Handbook, please do so here.